ASCLEPION PERGAMON TURKEY

 There are many stories about the birth of Asklepios, the god of health in Greek mythology.
 Asklepion’s father is Apollo.
 Apollo, the healing god of the Greek Pantheon (all gods), could cure deadly diseases and cure the illnesses of other Olympian gods.

 His mother is Koronis, the daughter of Phlegyas, King of Trikka in Thessaly (Northern Greece).
-Koronis, impregnated by Apollo, and marries a mortal.
+Koronis, impregnated by Apollo and marries a mortal.
 Apollo then kills them.
 He takes the child who has not died in the womb of Koronis and gives it to Kheiron (Centaur) on Mount Pelion.
 He teaches Asklepios the art of medicine with all the details.
-Asklepios becomes a famous and good physician over the time.
+Asklepios becomes a famous and good physician over time.
 Despite being mortal, he had the power of healing.

-This situation enrages Zeus and strikes the Asclepius with his lightning.
-Asclepius dies but then comes back to life as a demigod because of his heeling power.
+This situation enrages Zeus and strikes Asclepius with his lightning.
+Asclepius dies but then comes back to life as a demigod because of his healing power.
 As the expression of the healing spirit, Asklepios became a very influential god in Greece in the 4th century BC and Asklepios cults started to form.

 In this way, Asclepius becomes important outside of Greece too.
 Asclepius has two sons by his wife Epione; Makhaon, Podalirios, and their five daughters; Hygieia, Panakeia, Akeso, Iaso, Aigle.
 After Asklepios, the art of medicine was continued by his sons and daughter Hygieia.
 His daughter Hygieia is the personified image of health.
 Her duties include helping Asclepius and feeding the snakes in sacred areas.
 Often depicted with Asclepius.